forestgrape/coronavirus/7_social/individual_measures.md

 > One important difference is that those opting for vaccination choose to get vaccinated themselves.
 >
-> .... at least initially.
-With boosters some are more skeptical, but if adults are skeptical (with good reasons in my opinion regarding the short lived protection against transmission versus possible adverse effects) at the same time forcing teenagers to vaccinate is *not* nice. // On this page 'boosters' are not generally recommended.
+> ... at least initially.
+With boosters some are more skeptical (with good reasons in my opinion weighting the short lived protection against transmission versus described, indicated and possible (long-term) adverse effects).
+If adults are skeptical due to safety concerns and at the same time force teenagers to vaccinate, this is *not* nice.
+>
+>>On this page 'boosters' are not generally recommended.
 Forcing teenagers to vaccinate is considered a no go. (as of November 2021)

 ### Social Considerations
 > To restrict basic human rights of selected people, needs in my opinion, both a very solid scientific foundation and an acute danger for public health. // Models predicting many cases in a few weeks or months is *not* an acute danger.
 Numerous modelling predictions published turned out to be wrong.

-> To my judgement, there is no rigorous scientific foundation to differentiate between vaccinated and unvaccinated persons if not at risk for severe Covid: the science published suggests that intramuscular vaccines don't provide a protection against transmission for more than a few months.
+> To my judgement, there is no rigorous scientific foundation to differentiate between vaccinated and unvaccinated persons if not at risk for severe Covid: The science published suggests that intramuscular vaccines don't provide a protection against transmission for more than a few months.
 Thus the current restrictions of people opting out of vaccinations can be viewed as out casting people based on attitudes without a medical basis - at least in the case of people not at elevated risk for severe Covid, which includes all people below 30 years of age.
 For people at risk for severe Covid there is a risk of hospitalization but 1) transmissions of (severe) Covid often happen within residential block and 2) other behaviors which increase the risk of hospitalization need to be banned too.
 Also the long-term risk of the current vaccines is unknown and time-associated hospitalizations and even deaths are reported (//nevertheless for high risk groups one time vaccination is recommended on this page since severe Covid is severe).
 Also people can opt out of hospitalization/intense care and then this argument does not hold.// I don't think, it is nice to neglect (some) treatments (as commented in [Controlling>Strategy](controlling.md#strategy)), but is is a third option to experimental vaccination and to be out-casted from social life for months or more.

-> Good treatment options would be nice, I am confident they will be available soon!
+> Good treatment options would be nice!
+>
+> A very promising treatment is early administrated interferon alpha which reduces mortality by over 75% (chapter [Interferon Treatment](../6_prevention_and_treatment/interferon.md)).

 > *The risks to take in life, everybody should be eligible to choose on his own.*